West Complex

 N.M.
 Board of Examiners for Architects

-Building Information:
+Building Information

 The building is named for Toney Anaya, a past governor and attorney general of New Mexico.
 Anaya was born in Moriarty in 1941.
 He briefly attended New Mexico Highlands University and in 1963 graduated with a bachelor’s degree in economics/political science from Georgetown University in Washington, D.C.
 He received his law degree from Washington College of Law, American University, Washington, D.C., in 1967.

 Anaya demonstrated an early interest in and attraction to national politics.
 He worked as a clerical assistant to U.S. Sen. Dennis Chavez in 1959, held federal jobs while in school in Washington and was legislative counsel to U.S. Sen. Joseph M. Montoya from 1966-69.
 As attorney general (1975-1978), Anaya established his reputation for being fearless and tenacious.
 He concentrated his efforts on issues like consumer education, consumer protection and legislative campaign reform.
 As governor (1983-1986), his agenda was based on the premise that government should provide services that individuals cannot provide for themselves.
 Anaya pursued his program as governor energetically, regardless of the consequences.
-He opposed the death penalty, declared New Mexico a sanctuary for political refugees as a response to the turmoil in Central America in the mid-1980s and was vehemently attached by critics for his actions.
+He opposed the death penalty, declared New Mexico a sanctuary for political refugees as a response to the turmoil in Central America in the mid-1980s and was vehemently attacked by critics for his actions.

-Customer Agencies:
+Customer Agencies

 State Personnel Office

-Building Information:
+Building Information

 The building is named for Willie Ortiz, who died in 2001.
 Ortiz was a native of Chimayo, a graduate of the College of Santa Fe, a Republican activist, State Personnel Board member, state highway commissioner and owner of La Tertulia Restaurant, a longtime Santa Fe landmark.